Arkansas Court Records

 Court of Appeal

-The intermediate appellate court of Arkansas was created much later in 1978 to reduce the burden of the Supreme Court, which had handled appeal cases transferred by the Circuit Court.
+The intermediate appellate court of Arkansas was created in 1978 to reduce the burden of the Supreme Court, which had handled appeal cases transferred by the Circuit Court.
 The Court of Appeals can review decisions from the lower courts as directed by the Supreme Court.
-Most times, opinions made in the court are final, but there are exceptional cases where the Supreme Court will have to do reviews.
-The Court of Appeals has 12 Justices who are elected to serve for eight staggered year terms.
+Most of the time, opinions made in the court are final, but there are exceptional cases that the Supreme Court has to review.
+The Court of Appeals has 12 Justices who are elected to serve for eight staggered four-year terms.

 Circuit Court